Theodore Case

-Theodore Willard Case (December 12, 1888 – May 13, 1944) was an American chemist and inventor known for the invention of the Movietone sound-on-film system.
+Theodore Willard Case (December 12, 1888 – May 13, 1944) was an American chemist who invented the Movietone sound-on-film system.

 Early life and education

-Theodore Willard Case was born in 1888 in Auburn, New York to Willard Erastus Case (1857 – 1918) and Eva Fidelia Caldwell Case (1857 – 1952).
-He attended a few boarding schools as a young man including The Manlius School near Syracuse, New York and Cloyne House School in Newport, Rhode Island He also attended the St. Paul School in Concord, New Hampshire to finish out his secondary education.
-Following his high school graduation he attended Yale University from 1908 to 1912, where he earned his B.A in Chemistry.
+Case was born on December 12, 1888 in Auburn, New York, to Willard Erastus Case (1857–1918) and Eva Fidelia Caldwell Case (1857–1952).
+He attended a few boarding schools as a youth including The Manlius School near Syracuse, New York and Cloyne House School in Newport, Rhode Island, He also attended the St. Paul School in Concord, New Hampshire, to finish his secondary education.
+Following his high school graduation he attended Yale University from 1908 to 1912, where he earned his BA in chemistry.
 He then attended Harvard University where he studied law.
 He did not find this as fulfilling as pursuing science so he left after about a year.
-During the years prior to opening the Case Research Lab he worked with his father in laboratories setup in the basements of their family homes at 196 Genesee Street and their lake property on Owasco Lake, Casowasco.
-The mansion at 203 Genesee Street that eventually became the home of Theodore W. Case was built by John Seymour in 1836.
-In 1843 Sylvester Willard and his father-in-law Erastus Case purchased the mansion.
+During the years prior to opening the Case Research Lab he worked with his father in laboratories set up in the basements of their family homes, and their lake property on Owasco Lake.
+The mansion eventually became the home of Theodore W. Case was built by John Seymour in 1836.
+In 1843, Sylvester Willard and his father-in-law Erastus Case purchased the mansion.
 Willard Case inherited the property in 1916 when his cousin Caroline Willard passed away and left the property to him.
-Willard Case gave the property to Theodore W. Case.
+Willard gave the property to Case.
 Willard Case, Theodore Case, and Earl I. Sponable worked together to open the Case Research Lab in the backyard of the mansion in 1916.

-Personal life
+Personal life and death

-Theodore Case was of the notable Case family in Auburn, New York.
+Theodore Case was of the well-known Case family in Auburn, New York.
 He enjoyed playing golf and won a number of tournaments in Auburn.
 On November 26, 1918, Case married Alice Gertrude Eldred.
 The couple would go on to have four children.

+Case died on May 13, 1944, aged 55, of pneumonia.
+He is buried in Fort Hill Cemetery, in Auburn, New York.

 Career

 Early years

 While at Yale, Case became interested in telephonic currents that derived from modulating light.
 In 1916, he opened Case Research Lab in Auburn, where he studied materials that could be altered by light.
-His studies led to the development of the Thalofide (thallium oxysulfide) Cell, a light-sensitive vacuum tube from 1916 to 1918.
-The Thalofide Cell was originally used by the United States Navy in a top secret infrared signaling system developed at the Case Lab.
+His studies led to the development of the thalofide (thallium sulfide) cell, a light-sensitive vacuum tube from 1916 to 1918.
+The thalofide cell was originally used by the United States Navy in a top secret infrared signaling system developed at the Case Lab.